-The Organization derives its program service revenues from program service fees and car detailing service fees.
+The Organization derives its program service revenues from counseling and car detailing service fees.
 These services are comprised of an exchange element based on the value of benefits provided.
 The Organization recognizes these revenues over the period in which the benefits are received, and performance obligations are satisfied.